doro041/doro041/README.md

-- 👋 Hi, I’m Doro and I am a passionate computing science student passionate about Research and Artificial Intelligence!
+- 👋 Hi, I’m
-- 👀 I’m interested in digital art and programming !
+- 👀 I’m interested
-- 🌱 I’m currently learning Flutter :)
+- 🌱 I’m currently
 - 💞️ I’m looking to collaborate on anything !
 - 📫 How to reach me